WingchunSiu/col-customer/README.md

 - Go to **Actions** tab in your repository
 - Click on the latest "Process Unread Emails" workflow run
 - View detailed logs of email processing

-### Artifacts
-- Processing logs are saved as artifacts for 7 days
-- Download from the workflow run page
+- All logs are displayed directly in the workflow console

 ## Security Notes